 Fleece and Microfleece varieties are soft and comfortable against the skin, quick drying and they wick away moisture.
 For packing they can be bulkier and heavier.
 Usually priced in the moderate range.

 Synthetic varieties are moisture wicking and breathable with stretch that’s great if you’re a restless sleeper.
 Moderately priced.

 Multi-Purpose for any climate

 Warm in cold weather, cool in summer conditions, the silk-polyester blend or pure silk is lightweight and compact for packing.
 However, they are usually in the more expensive range.

 Cotton liners are inexpensive.
 They are durable and absorbent but can be heavier and take up more space in your bag.

 Our well-travelled Globetrotters know that nothing sets you up for an excellent day in the saddle more than a restful night’s sleep.
-So, if you’re contemplating immersing yourself in one of our Globetrotting camping rides, a trailblazing trek to Mongolia, a pilgrimage to the Torres Del Paine, Chile, a Mountain Pack Trip in British Columbia, Canada, Big Horn Cattle Drive, Wyoming, Exploratory Sahara Ride, Morocco, or our highly prized Australian adventure, The Craig’s Hut and High Country Ride, you’ll be packing (or hiring) a sleeping bag.
+So, if you’re contemplating immersing yourself in one of our Globetrotting camping rides such as a trailblazing trek to Mongolia, a Mountain Pack Trip in the Canadian Rockies, the Big Horn Cattle Drive, Wyoming, The Sahara Ride, Morocco, or our highly prized Australian adventure, the Craig’s Hut and High Country Ride, you’ll be packing (or hiring) a sleeping bag.
 Your sleeping bag liner is the perfect partner and a packing essential.